devAmoghS/Machine-Learning-with-Python/README.md

 * Decision Trees in Python on sample dataset
 * Logistic Regression in Python on sample dataset
 * Built a neural network in Python to defeat a captcha system
+* Helper methods include commom operations used in Statistics, Probability, Linear Algebra and Data Analysis